Smooth Wales: Frequencies

-Although available on AM in the area, Smooth Wales is not currently carried on DAB in Northeast Wales/West Cheshire.
+Although available on digital radio in the area, Smooth Wales is not currently carried on DAB in Northeast Wales/West Cheshire.
+The service on 1260 kHz closed at 1:00PM on Friday 28th February 2025.
 The DAB service to south-east Wales was turned over from Gold to Smooth at the same time as the AM service was, and DAB transmissions to northwest Wales began when the new local DAB multiplex was switched on in December 2014.

-Smooth Wales formerly broadcast on AM in southeast Wales, transmitting on:
+Smooth Wales formerly broadcast on AM, transmitting on: